jonathanong/passwords/README.md

 - Configurable minimum password length with a default of 8 characters
 - HTTP client-friendly errors with [http-errors](https://www.npmjs.com/package/http-errors)

-TODO:

-- Allow deploying this as a Lambda

 ## API

 ```js